pop-os/cosmic-epoch/README.md

 ### Packaging

 COSMIC DE is packaged for Pop!_OS.
-For reference look at the `debian` folders in the projects repositories.
+For reference, look at the `debian` folders in the projects repositories.
 These and the `justfile` inside this repository may be used as references on how to package COSMIC DE, though no backwards-compatibility guarantees are provided at this stage.

 ### Versioning